maxundeli/MonitoringBot/README.md

 python -m server
 ```
 The first launch generates `cert.pem` and `key.pem` for TLS.
+The MySQL server will also be started automatically and store its data in the
+`mysql_data` directory.

 ### 2. Register an agent
 In the Telegram chat, obtain an agent secret: